Katas - why, when and how

 3. Deliberate practice

-1. Bank kata - Often practiced to sharp the outside-in style of TDD, mocks (Test Doubles) are essential part of the testing first approach
+1. Bank kata - Often practiced to sharpen the outside-in style of TDD, mocks (Test Doubles) are an essential part of the testing first approach

 3. Racing car kata - Focuses on SOLID principles.

-Emily Bache (she is one of the authors I referred in the kata list) also wrote a infoq article that describes how she uses katas to spread technical practices in organizations.
+Emily Bache (she is one of the authors I referred to in the kata list) also wrote an infoQ article that describes how she uses katas to spread technical practices in organizations.

 Another reading that goes along the same direction is the blog post by Philippe Bourgau, he goes into more details on the history behind katas.